CARBON

 We say, “most threatening of all,” because the values and worldviews that the socialists envisage

-.
+are the domain of religion.
 That domain includes freedom of conscience, freedom of speech and the

 freedom of each individual to choose his own values.
 This is absolutely the domain of the individual